XLN business broadband review

 A ‘Super Router’ is supplied free of charge with XLN’s fibre broadband package.
 The provider says it’s three times more powerful than its standard model.
 The wireless super router is advertised as ‘plug and play’, which means getting it up and running (and therefore getting online) is a simple process.

-There’s a £9.99 charge for tracked delivery of the router, which is fairly standard across the industry.
+There’s a £9.99 charge for configuration and tracked delivery of the router, which is fairly standard across the industry.

 XLN runs on the Openreach network also used by BT, TalkTalk and many others.
 This means that its fibre broadband will be available to 95% of UK premises and that if you're already with one of those providers it should be easy to switch broadband suppliers.